nlebedenco/clarinet/README.md

   a different value, probably conflicting.
 Linux supports an error queue per destination using IP_RECVERR but the case is not clear for Windows and BSD/Darwin.
 - Support WebSockets (ws and wss) on top of TCP and TLS, client and server.
-- Support custom memory allocator callbacks (malloc, free and nomem).
-Perhaps not worth the trouble unless we plan to support embedded devices in which case libasr will have to be completely assimilated.
-Catch2 tests in C++ would also have to be taken into account but custom memory allocators in C++11 is a pandora's box.
 - Test cmake generator using "-T ClangCL" on Windows to ensure all conditions on MSVC are supported by the clang-cl too
 - Add a C# wrapper
 - Add a python wrapper